-Concerning the diffusion term, the coupling between the elements is achieved by using a local discontinuous Galerkin (LDG) approach as well as five different FR diffusion terms.
+Concerning the diffusion term, the coupling between the elements can be achieved by using local discontinuous Galerkin (LDG) approach, interior penalty method or five different FR diffusion terms.

 The boundary conditions are also implemented by exploiting the numerical interface fluxes just mentioned.
-For a more detailed description of the above the interested reader can refer to [9] and [29].
+For a more detailed description of the above the interested reader can refer to [7] and [29].